ryanatkn/blocks/README.md

 - sanitize element attributes - whitelist, start with `class`
 - ensure `src` is a relative or absolute url, and maybe whitelisted domains?
+- make all blocks responsive
+- let the iframes request their layout dimensions

 ## usage